New Zealand’s Tongariro Alpine Crossing wends its way 19.4km through the country’s oldest National Park and a dual World Heritage Area.

 Summer temperatures vary between 5 and 35 degrees centigrade and between -5 and 10 degrees in the winter.

 Given the recent, tragic loss of life on White Island due to unexpected volcanic activity it’s advisable to check whether there is any chance of an eruption when you’re planning to visit the park.
 To check the current levels of volcanic activity visit Geonet.org.nz, the official source for geological hazard information in New Zealand.

 If you plan to incorporate either of the two side tracks to the summit of Mt Ngauruhoe or Mt Tongariro, make sure you research the distance and time you can anticipate adding to your route.
 This is not a short detour.

 From your base in either Ohakune, Turangi or Whakapapa Village you can book a shuttle which will collect you from your accommodation, ferry you to the start of the track and pick you up once you’ve completed the crossing.

-We opted to stay in Turangi and booked a place on the Turangi Alpine Mountain Transport Service, which although did seem a little arduous as we made the rounds to every hotel and hostel in the town prior to our departure, was a hassle free way to ensure safe passage to and from the track.
+We opted to stay in Turangi and booked a place on the Turangi Alpine Mountain Transport Service, which although did seem a little arduous as we made the rounds to every hotel and hostel in the town prior to our departure, was a hassle-free way to ensure safe passage to and from the track.

-One of the benefits of this kind of service is that each hiker is counted on and off the trail, eliminating concern that you and your party could be left on the trail overnight in the event you lose your way.
+One of the benefits of this kind of service is that each hiker is counted on and off the trail, eliminating the concern that you and your party could be left on the trail overnight in the event you lose your way.